 - 1. The undersigned declares that all RFP documents, including, without limitation, the RFP, Addenda, and Exhibits, have been read and that the terms, conditions, certifications, and requirements are agreed to. - 2.
-The undersigned is authorized to offer, and agrees to furnish, the articles and services specified in accordance with the RFP documents of RFP No. 17-01. - 3.
+The undersigned is authorized to offer, and agrees to furnish, the articles and services specified in accordance with the RFP documents. - 3.
 The undersigned acknowledges acceptance of all addenda related to this RFP.
 List Addenda for this RFP on the line below: